 Arthroscopic meniscectomy is done through tiny incisions using an arthroscope, so recovery takes about a week.

 In younger patients with more extensive tears sometimes in addition to cleaning out the dead and injured tissues, a meniscal repair is needed.

 “If you tear your meniscus and don’t get it fixed, then you can expect severe pain and locking of your knee as the tear heals.
-While some tears heal on their own, the older you are and the more extensive the tear the slower it heals; some tears never fully recover on their own.
-During healing, we tend to favor the other knee and alter our gait to keep weight off the hurt knee.
-Slow healing therefore often causes problems with the hip in the short run and accelerates arthritis in the long term” —Dan Lieberman, Medical Director, Phoenix Spine and Joint.
+While some tears heal on their own, the older you are and the more extensive the tear the slower it heals.
+Slow healing often causes problems with the hip in the short run and accelerates arthritis in the long term.” —Dan Lieberman, MD, Phoenix Spine and Joint.